 Cooking the Chicken Noodle Soup

 Enjoyed this delicious soup recipe?
-Check out some of my other recipes for next time!
+Check out some of my other recipes you’re sure to enjoy for next time!

 - Smoky Bacon Creamy Chicken Gnocchi Soup – the most delicious chicken soup recipe!
 Extra creamy with bacon bits, parmesan cheese and gnocchi!